-- Valid driver's license or State of Illinois or City of Chicago identification card - Valid voter registration card - Copy of current lease or mortgage statement - Current utility bill (60 days or less): water, electric, gas, or home phone (mobile phone bills are not accepted) - Valid Foreign Consular ID card that includes a current address - Current orders or a letter from Command for military service persons - Signed letter on letterhead from a homeless shelter confirming residency in the shelter - Chicago Public Schools (CPS) transcript that meets each of the following four requirements: - CPS transcript must be official: - Mailed from CPS in sealed envelope, or - Sent from CPS electronically via secure vendor, or - Hand delivered from student or other designee in sealed envelope from CPS

-- CPS transcript must show senior year semester either in progress, completed, or graduation date - For Early College students only, semester in progress may be sophomore, junior, or senior year - CPS transcript address must match CCC records from admission application - CPS transcript can be used: - While enrolled at CPS, or - Up to nine (9) months after the graduation date from CPS, or - If no graduation date is listed, up to nine (9) months from the ending date of the last semester transcripted

-(d) Residency Verification - Dependent Students
+- Valid driver's license, State of Illinois, or City of Chicago identification card - Valid voter registration card - Copy of current lease or mortgage statement - Current utility bill (60 days or less): water, electric, gas, home internet/cable, or home phone (mobile phone bills are not accepted) - Valid Foreign Consular ID card that includes a current address - Current orders or a letter from Command for military service persons - Signed letter on letterhead from a homeless shelter confirming residency in the shelter - · Bank statement (dated within 90 days prior to verification) - Chicago Public Schools (CPS) transcript that meets each of the following four requirements: - · CPS transcript must be official: - Mailed from CPS in sealed envelope, or - · Sent from CPS electronically via secure vendor, or - Hand delivered from student or other designee in sealed envelope from CPS - CPS transcript must show senior year semester either in progress, completed, or graduation date - For Early College students only, semester in progress may be sophomore, junior, or senior year - CPS transcript address must match CCC records from admission application - · CPS transcript can be used: - While enrolled at CPS, or - Up to nine (9) months after the graduation date from CPS, or - If no graduation date is listed, up to nine (9) months from the ending date of the last semester transcripted d.
+Residency Verification - Dependent Students submitting one or more residency verification documents.
+For more information, see Early College Program.